Nadihat/Repeater-Divination/README.md

 All older files are obsolete and will be upgraded with the new mechanisms soon.

-nots_tarot.py experimentally removes the timestamp, since MultiHasher and WordFinder do not use it, and multi.py generates an entire deck and asks you to manually reveal each card by hash.
+nots_tarot.py experimentally removes the timestamp, since MultiHasher and WordFinder do not use it, and multi.py generates an entire deck and asks you to manually reveal each card by hash. multiv2.py adds a status update.

 ---